 At the end it was straight and flat as an arrow, at times for more than 10 km.
 I also ended up in weird places by trusting Google Maps too much.

 Well, I have done it now, will not do it again.

 The idea of rolling into Paris sounds epic, but in reality it is 2.5 hours of confusing suburbs and a million cars.
 But finally I rolled onto Pont Neuf.

 - Time of year: April to October

 - Difficulty: 2-3 (some passes in the Pyrenees are 5)

 - Duration: 2 weeks

-- Scenery: Pyrenees are 4, often 2 because of flat
+- Scenery: Pyrenees are 4, the rest is 2 because of flat landscape

-- Comments: Much of the passes in the Pyrenees are closed October-May
+- Comments: Much of the passes in the Pyrenees are closed November-May